 Go Lighter—No Bleaching

 Applying bleach to human Remy hair is something you don't really want to do.
-I learned this the hard way, and let's just say, it wasn't pretty.
+I learned this the hard way, and let’s just say, it wasn’t pretty.
 Bleaching can completely alter the texture and ruin the colour.
-Your extensions are an investment, so let's treat them that way, shall we?
+Your extensions are an investment, so let's treat them that way.

-If you're really stuck, get to a pro hair stylist that knows their way around peroxide and see if your desired shade is close.
+If you're really stuck, go to a pro hair stylist that knows their way around peroxide and see if your desired shade is close.

 Toning Is Okay

-You can tone your Sitting Pretty halo hair extensions a shade or two darker for that perfect match to your natural hair.
-If you're getting all professional with colours and toners, ensure the halo is wet—notice I didn't say washed—before application.
+You can tone your The Halo a shade or two darker to perfectly match your natural hair.
+If you're getting all professional with colours and toners, ensure The Halo is wet—notice I didn’t say washed—before application.
 This makes sure your toner glides on evenly, giving you that salon-fresh look.

 Just like your own natural locks, hair extensions can soak up oils, accumulate product build-up, and even get a little tangled after a few wears.
 Now, if you're wondering "how to wear hair extensions for thin hair" without making them look worn out too soon, the key lies in proper maintenance.